juyoungkimthedev/Dinopark-Status-API/README.md

 - Database choice.
 Cloud hosted DB.

 - I would create MongoDataAccessLayer class interface with methods.
 Didn't want to make the project too complex.
 Creating a Mongo DAL class interface would make mocking and testing a lot eaiser.

+- Add OAuth authorization protocol using JWT as a token